CanDIG/federated-learning/README.md

 ./experiments/synthea-breast-cancer/winter2022/Federated/quickstart.sh -h
 ```

-If none of the options are given, the script uses the following default values:
+If an options is not called, the script uses the following default values:
-- `-i`: Will not ingest data
+- no `-i`: Will not ingest data
-- `-p`: Will use port `5000`
+- no `-p`: Will use port `5000`
-- `-n`: Will generate `2` client sites
+- no `-n`: Will generate `2` client sites
-- `-r`: Will run the experiment for `100` rounds
+- no `-r`: Will run the experiment for `100` rounds
-- `-e`: Will look for an `./experiment` directory
+- no `-e`: Will look for an `./experiment` directory
-- `-s`: Will not put all of the data onto one dataset
+- no `-s`: Will not put all of the data into one dataset

 ## Development

 To run more existing services alongside Katsu, add the services to the `docker-compose.yml` file (as well as the `configure_docker_compose.py` file) and add their default configuration variables to `.default.env`.

-You can also contribute code pertaining to federated learning to this repository.
-Please organize new files into subdirectories.
-The root folder should only contain the README, configuration files, and subdirectories.